ChamiLamelas/Go-Projects/URL-Shortener/TESTING.md

 7. Run `bash boot.sh` in the first terminal.
 8. Run `bash test20c.sh` in the second terminal.
 9. `Ctrl + C` the server.

+### Test 21

+**Description:** check if back to back `shorten/` requests are properly handled.
+This is meant to test for race conditions in how aliases are automatically assigned.
+This test is handled a bit differently, and it involves checking things manually.

+1. Uncomment the two logging statements at the top of `ShortenAutomatic` in `server.go`.
+2. Run `bash fresh_boot.sh` in one terminal.
+3. Run `bash test21.sh` in a second terminal.
+4. `Ctrl + C` the server.
+5. First, check the log statements in the server terminal.
+You will see that shorten requests are being handled concurrently.
+For example, it may look something like this:

+    ```text
+    2024/08/27 12:34:50.319581 Beginning to service shorten request for https://www.web2.com
+    2024/08/27 12:34:50.319581 Beginning to service shorten request for https://www.web4.com
+    2024/08/27 12:34:50.319581 Beginning to service shorten request for https://www.web1.com
+    2024/08/27 12:34:50.326429 Finished servicing shorten request for https://www.web2.com
+    2024/08/27 12:34:50.332235 Finished servicing shorten request for https://www.web4.com
+    2024/08/27 12:34:50.334306 Beginning to service shorten request for https://www.web3.com
+    2024/08/27 12:34:50.334306 Beginning to service shorten request for https://www.web5.com
+    2024/08/27 12:34:50.338010 Finished servicing shorten request for https://www.web1.com
+    2024/08/27 12:34:50.342716 Finished servicing shorten request for https://www.web3.com
+    2024/08/27 12:34:50.348275 Finished servicing shorten request for https://www.web5.com
+    ```

+    Then, check each of the `.out` files produced for this test.
+The alias should be unique for each going from 0 to 4.
+The order of assignment should match the "finished" prints in the server print log.

+    For example, with the output above, the web2 gets alias 0, web4 gets alias 1, web1 gets alias 2, web3 gets alias 3, and web5 gets alias 4.